alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 	You should use the `cf set-env` command for these mandatory variables as they contain secret information, and this method will keep them secure.

 	You can also set environment variables by changing the manifest file.
 You should do this for optional environment variables that do not contain secret information.
-Refer to the [PaaS Prometheus exporter repository](https://github.com/alphagov/paas-prometheus-exporter) [external link] for more information.
+Refer to the [PaaS Prometheus exporter repository](https://github.com/alphagov/paas-prometheus-exporter) for more information.

 1. Start the PaaS Prometheus exporter app: